Top 10 Facts about Eli Whitney

 7. Whitney’s cotton design had many flaws

 There is evidence that Whitney’s invention, while the foundation of the cotton gin that was widely utilized, had problems.
-In truth, there were a few architectural flaws that Mrs Greene, Whitney’s sponsor and the owner of the plantation where he worked, fixed for him.
-He didn’t give her any credit or public acknowledgement for her assistance.
+In truth, there were a few architectural flaws that Mrs. Greene, Whitney’s sponsor and the owner of the plantation where he worked, fixed for him.
+He didn’t give her any credit or public acknowledgment for her assistance.

 8. He was wrongfully credited with inventing the milling machine